Title I, Part A

-Under the accountability provisions in No Child Left Behind (NCLB), states, school districts and campuses are evaluated annually for meeting Federal Safeguard requirements.
+Under provisions in Every Student Succeeds Act (ESSA), states, school districts, and campuses are evaluated annually for meeting federal accountability requirements.

 Programs/activities supported, all or partially, by Title I funds to provide academic assistance in the content areas:

-- Supplemental reading and math specialists are provided on each Title 1 campus
+- Supplemental staff are provided on each Title 1 campus

 - Extended Day Programs (before and after school, on Saturdays, and during the summer)

 - Title I Even Start Family Literacy Program

 - Family Engagement Program

 Northside ISD follows guidance in Education Department General Administrative Regulations (EDGAR) for all Title 1, Part A funds spent.